jjmschofield/React-Typescript-Starter/README.md

 ```

 ## Unit Test
+To run the tests:
 ```
 $ npm test
 ```
-This will by default run tests with a watch.

-By default `Jest` will only run tests which have changed or may be impacted by a change since the last commit.

-To run all tests do:
+To run the tests with coverage:
 ```
-$ npm test a
+$ npm test:coverage
 ```

-To run all tests without a watch do:
+To run the tests with a watch:
 ```
-$ npm run ci:test
+$ npm test:watch
 ```
+Note, by default `Jest` will only run tests which have changed or may be impacted by a change since the last commit when using a watch.

 ## Opinions
 ### `npm` and not `yarn`